motiwari/BanditPAM/README.md

 A file called `KMedoidsLogfile` with detailed logs during the process will also be present.

+## Implementing a custom distance metric

+One of the advantages of k-medoids is that it works with arbitrary distance metrics; in fact, your "metric" need not even be a real metric -- it can be negative, asymmetric, and/or not satisfy the triangle inequality or homogeneity.
+Any pairwise dissimilarity function works with k-medoids!

+This also allows for clustering of "exotic" objects like trees, graphs, natural language, and more -- settings where running k-means wouldn't even make sense.
+We talk about one such setting in the original paper.

+The package currently supports a number of distance metrics, including all L_p losses and cosine distance.

+If you're willing to write a little C++, you only need to add a few lines to kmedoids_algorithm.cpp and kmedoids_algorithm.hpp to implement your distance metric / pairwise dissimilarity!

+Then, be sure to re-install the repository with a `pip install .` (note the trailing `.`).

+The maintainers of this repository are working on permitting arbitrary dissimilarity metrics that users write in Python, as well; see #4.

 ## Testing

 To run the full suite of tests, run in the root directory: